hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Not all technology has been great for art, but when a technology is gimmicky and/or artistically-limited—like [Smell-o-Vision](https://en.wikipedia.org/wiki/Smell-O-Vision) or [autotune](https://en.wikipedia.org/wiki/Auto-Tune)—it doesn't last.

 3D cinema is a more complex case.
 I've seen a few movies where the 3D cinematography felt like it added something to the storytelling and the experience.
-But it doesn't seem like the benefit is enough to justify the cost and the drawbacks.
-Despite a considerable push from studios and theatres, audiences did not show up for 3D cinema enough to keep it alive.
+But, so far, it doesn't seem like the benefit is enough to justify the cost and the drawbacks.
+Despite a considerable push from studios and theatres, audiences have not shown up for 3D cinema enough to keep it alive.

 **At this early stage in "AI" Art, the weirdness is the point**